application-lab/1-WELCOME-TO-APPLAB/README.md

 Due Monday, September 9

 # Instructions
+1. Clone this repository to your local computer (hint: use the terminal and the `git clone` command).
+2. Open the `welcome-to-app-lab-yourgithunusername` folder in vscode.
+3. Edit the file `README.md` in response to the prompt (The Benefits and Costs of My Digital Life)
-1. Replace the **About Me** section with your own.
+4. Replace the **About Me** section with your own.
 I've included my own as a template.
-2. Include your answer to the Prompt in the
-3. Edit this file `README.md` in response to the prompt (The Benefits and Costs of My Digital Life)
+5. Include your answer to the Prompt (The Benefits and Costs of My Digital Life)
-4. Delete the **instructions** and push your changes to your Github repository before the deadline.
+6. Delete the **Assignment** and **Instructions** sections and push your changes to your Github repository before the deadline.
+7. `git push` your changed file - this is your assignment submission!

 Be sure and use [markdown](https://medium.com/applab-fall-2019/homework-1-github-bootcamp-bb21077a878b) to help format your document.
 You can study this document and how it appears on Github to learn more.